Marc Rice, President (board term: 2021-2023)

 Being of loving service has become my path.
 Engagement and entrainment with SMD sangha has allowed service on Fund Raising, Library, Saturday Open Sit, Nomination, and the Caring Committee Loaves and Fishes.
 Have served two-terms as a board member and attended committed practice classes for over a decade.
 Much benefit has been experienced from attending several SMD sponsored retreats.

-I originally visited Show Me Dharma in 2018 as I was interested in studying and investigating the Buddha’s teachings further with other lay followers as well as continue to cultivate my practice of Vipassana Meditation.
+I originally visited Show Me Dharma in 2018 as I was interested in studying the Suttas with other lay followers in the area.
 I consider Shantideva’s The Way of the Bodhisattva as a guidebook to practice and seek to live a life as a householder that is a benefit for all beings.